King's College, Hong Kong: Establishment and Pre-war era

 There was a museum housed in the library and the layout of classrooms was somewhat different from now.
 There were 29 classrooms, accommodating 30 students each, a playground and a swimming pool.
 Each floor had a cloakroom with enough space for hats, umbrellas, and baskets.
 The laboratories were then on the top floor of the north wing, above the gymnasium.
 On the middle floor of the same wing was the art room and library.
 The swimming pool was filled with filtered water.
 The playground consisted of a jumping pit and one court each for basketball, volleyball and tennis.

 Each pupil was allotted a numbered desk and the total capacity was 720 students.
 The school year began on 1 November and ended on 31 July.
 School fee for Classes 8, 7, 6, 5 and 4 was $60 per annum, payable in 12 instalments of $5 each, and $120 per annum, $10 for each instalment, for Classes 3,2 and 1.
 In addition, each pupil was charged a medical fee for $3 per year.
 From 1926 to 1930, it was a full-day school but thereafter changed to a half-day one, with activities in the afternoon.
-The first issue of the College magazine appeared in 1935, shortly after William Kay became Headmaster.
+The first issue of the college magazine appeared in 1935, shortly after William Kay became Headmaster.

-During the first fifteen years, the school followed the old system of class organisation with eight classes.
+During the first fifteen years, the school followed the old system of class organisation with 8 classes.
 Classes 8 and 7 (primary 5 & 6 respectively today) were primary ones, Class 6 equivalent to the present Secondary 1, and Class 2 the present Secondary 5.
 The enrolment stood at 840 boys.
-Above eighty percentages of staff came from British.
+Above eighty percentages of staff came from Britain.
 Most of the teachers graduated from the two leading ancient universities in England – University of Cambridge and University of Oxford.
 King's College was one of the few well-developed English colleges.

 The Pacific War

-While the school was enjoying its prosperous days, the Pacific War broke out after the Pearl Harbour Incident in December 1941.
+While the school was enjoying its prosperous days, the Pacific War broke out after the Pearl Harbor Incident in December 1941.
 King's College was used as a first aid station, having been fully equipped as such by the first principal, A. Morris St. John's Ambulance.
 When Hong Kong was occupied by the Japanese on Christmas Day, King's College was used as a military mule and horse stable for the Japanese Army.
 Teachers like Messrs, Coxhead and Ferguson were taken war prisoners, while the principal, Mr. Wallington, was sent to the prison in Stanley.
 Mr. Coxhead was later sent to a labour camp in Japan.

-The war did immense damage to Hong Kong and King's College was not spared.
+The war caused immense damage to Hong Kong and King's College was not spared from this damage.
 All normal activities of the school came to a halt.
 The school building was virtually destroyed by looters during the last two weeks immediately after the withdrawal of the Japanese Army, and only an empty red brick skeleton of the building remained.